eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

         - discussed on HN: https://news.ycombinator.com/item?id=35699697
         - and lobsters: https://lobste.rs/s/jvxb8s/my_thoughts_on_ocaml
     - thought i might give my two cents
+        - austral compiler was ported from sml to ocaml almost two years ago
         - my experience using ocaml for the past two years
         - how it compares to standard ml
         - how it compares to haskell
-    - austral compiler was ported from sml to ocaml almost two years ago
-- main points
 - syntax
+    - disclaimers
         - de gustibus yadda yadda
         - I am not a partisan about syntax.
         - I genuinely think C, Java, Lisp, Pascal and ML can be beautiful in their own ways.
+    - aesthetics
+        - good for math
+        - bad for everything else
         - ML syntax feels like it's "hanging in the air"
+        - expression orientation cuts both ways
+            - pro: simple and general
+            - cons: it's easy to create complicated, arbitrarily nested code
+                - requires discipline to avoid doing this
+                - statement oriented languages force you to flatten things
     - declaration order
+        - the following code
+            - example
+        - will not compile, you have to rewrite it like this
+            - example
+        - to have the declarations appear in order. alternatively, you can use an and chain
+            - example
+        - same is true for types
-            - and chains are bad
+        - and chains let you put declarations in the right order
+        - having an entire module be a `let rec ... and ... and ... and` feels brittle
+        - you also can't interleave functions and types
+        - so you have to put all your types upfront
     - currying is bad
         - You can avoid it with tuples but it makes type annotations harder
     - awkward comment syntax
     - type annotation syntax
     - semicolons work sometimes
     - inconsistency
         - make everything delimited
     - nested match statements
         - which appear everywhere
         - have to be parenthesized, so larger functions end up looking lisp-ish with a chain of close parentheses at the end
             - you can avoid this by refactoring each match into a separate function, but then you get the long and chains
     - vs. haskell
         - Haskell is better:
             - separating type annotations
             - less custom syntax
             - no declaration order
             - fine-grained imports
         - Haskell is worse:
             - those dreadful infix operators
             - indentation sensitivity
     - conservative ocaml
         - my ocaml vs. all the ocaml i see in the wild
     - ppx